immesys/bw2/doc/oob.md

 * kv(expiry) - the date in RFC3339 format for the message to expire
 * kv(expirydelta) - the duration after now for the message to expire.
 Allowable suffixes include ms,s,m,h
 * kv(elaborate_pac) - the elaboration level for the PAC.
 Allowable values are "partial" or "full".
 Omitting results in no elaboration.
+* kv(autochain) - automatically build the PAC on the router
 * ro(*) - will be included
 * po(*) - will be included